SamLex/SWCProspect/README.md

 # SWCProspect

 A small website designed for use with the game SWCombine, for managing planetary prospecting results.
-Designed for submission to the " How to get noticed as a coder for SWC" [forum thread] (http://www.swcombine.com/forum/thread.php?thread=36174).
+Designed for submission to the "How to get noticed as a coder for SWC" [forum thread] (http://www.swcombine.com/forum/thread.php?thread=36174).

 ### Usage